JasonLocklin/Dissertation/outline.md

 certainly involves a complex interplay with other structures, like the superior colliculus and cortical areas.

-##### Colliculus

-The reciprocal connectivity between the cerebellum and the colliculus implicated the loop in saccadic adaptation early on.

-* Superior Colliculus [@Hopp2002]

-* Electrical stimulation in monkey SC [@Melis1996]

-* Monkey SC activity [@Frens1997]

-* Early research involving stimulation of the DLSC of the superior colliculus of monkeys produced consistant amplitude saccades regardless of saccadic adaptation [@Fitzgibbon1986; @Melis1996], indicating the adapted parameter is not being added after the superior colliculus stage of saccade generation.
-However, @Edelman2002 found that they could, indeed, modify electrically evoked movements with saccadic adaptation if the electrical stimuli were very low current (near threshold), and when the velocity of electrically evoked saccades was simmilar to the visually guided saccades in the adaptation.
-TODO: this part needs to be updated re @Edelman2002 above: Cell recordings off collicular motor cells also show a remarkable consistancy in the face of behavioral saccadic adaptation [@Goldberg1993; @Frens1997].
-This result would indicate the parametric adaptation is being added after the colliculus.
-This aparent contradiction has resulted in heated debate in the literature without a satisfactory resolution [@Fitzgibbon1986; @Melis1996].

-##### Cortical structures

-Some evidence that more than the superior colliculus / cerebellum loop are available.
-Cortical frontal eye fields may be involved in saccadic adaptation [@Frens1994; @Noto1999] TODO: more info about studies. @Melis1996 used a target-jump paradigm to adaptively modify electrically stimulated saccades (superior colliculus).
-After adaptation, only a partial transfer to visually elicited saccades -indicating that some portion of the system was not affected by the electrically stimulated saccades.
-The authors postulate that both direct projections from both the frontal eye fields and superior colliculus to a brainstem saccadic generator.
-These parallel pathways are combined to produce parametric adaptation, and adaptation of only a single pathway would be expected to produce only partial adaptation of natural saccades.
-This theory also indicates caution where generalizations from monkey research are required.
-The weightings of the two parallell pathways are not likely to be completely identical between species, and with the enlarged cortical areas of the human brain, it seems probable that the relative contributions of the cortex may also have been changed [@Fuchs1996, @Frens1994].
-This is supported by differential findings in behavioral studies where adaptation transfer occurs in monkeys but not humans from reactive to volitional saccades [@Erkelens1993; @Deubel1995], eye movements to head movements [@Kroller1996 in humans compared with @Phillips1997 and @Fuchs1996 in monkeys].
-The time course of adaptation is also much shorter in humans [@Deubel1986; Frens1994] relative to monkeys [@Fuchs1996; Straube1997;
-Scudder1998].
-As with any field of research, it's debatable how much of the monkey-human differences are due to unique neural functionaltiy, and how much is due simply to experimental design differences required by the different capabilities of the subjects.

-* Bilateral Frontal-eye field activation during oculomotor tasks [@Paus1993]
-* Cortical areas showing differential activation in humans [@Schraa-Tam2009].
-* @Müri2008 provides a review of leason and TMS studies investigating cortical dependants of volitional and reactive saccades.
-* Cortical areas showing differential activation in primates [@Johnston2008].
-* Cerebellar lesions may affect reactive saccades, but not self-generated saccades [@Straube1995].
-* Seperate neural substrates in the human cerebellum for adaptation of reactive and voluntary saccades [@Alahyane2008].
-* @Panouillères2013 examined the cerebellar substrates of adaptive shortening by looking for dissasociations between reactive and volitional saccades among patients with damage to, or impaired input to (because of Wallenberg Syndrome), regions of the cerebellum.
-In a study of patients with cerebellar lesions, @Panouillères2013 found that while damage to the medio-posterior cerebellum does not differentially impair either reactive or volitional saccades, damage to supero-anterior regions showed specific deficits in the adaptation of voluntary saccades.

-#### Adaptation of saccades is not generalized

-Some of the most reliable characteristics found when investigating saccadic adaptation are position and direction specificity.
-When saccades are adapted to targets restricted to a particular location in retinal (2D) space, the effects do not transfer to saccades made to distant locations [@Miller1981; @Frens1994; Noto1999; @Alahyane2004;
-@Alahyane2003].
-Interestingly, the same lack of transfer can be found from one point to another in 3D peripersonal space [@Chaturvedi1997].
-Others have found that when addapted in one meridian, there is little transfer to others [Lemij1992].
-There also seems to be strict independence of horizontal and vertical adaptation [@Watanabe2003].
-Adaptation of a particular saccade amplitude do not generalize to other amplitudes [@Miller1981; @Frens1994; @Albano1996; @Straube1997].
-And, perhapse the most reliable and long-observed specificity is directional.
-When, for example, leftward saccades are augmented or reduced with saccadic adaptation, rightward saccades are uneffected, regardless of the spatial position overlap [@Deubel1986; @Frens1994;
-@Albano1996].

-#### Reference frame independance

-The different dimensions of adaptation described above can be re-phrased in terms of spatial reference frames.
-Particular locations in retinal space could be considered orbitocentric or retinocentric, depending on whether starting postion matters, while directional effects, or differences between saccade reduction and augmentation can be thought of as oculocentric.

-[@albano1996] had participants observe targets as they were displaced horizontally across a computer scree, and indicate whenever the target dimmed.
-The final position of one trial became the starting position of the next, so that to the participant, the target seemingly moved randomly back and forth across the screen.
-Intrasaccadic target displacements were made in order to induce saccadic adaptation.
-They were always horizontal, and when they occured, always a 40 percent change, either more or less than the initial saccadic distance at the beginning of the trial.
-The resulting data

-* Spacial reference frames [@Albano1996]

-All of these demensions on which saccadic adaptation can apply indicate a complex, multi-level sysetem involving various neurals structures.

-#### Augmentation and reduction are probably uniquely specialized.

-There are a variety of reasons for oculomotor systems to become more error-prone.
-One natural cause, however, is both likely to be both ever-present and unidirectional in the error it produces.
-Muscular fatigue is presumably a major contributor to an organism's need for adaptive mechanisms, and unlike, for example, damage to a particular muscle, or other biomechanical changes, fatigue is always going to reduce saccadic amplitude, regardless of the direction of the saccade.
-It stands to reason that the "fatigue coping" system, because it is going to be continually engaged, may be different in some ways than the mechanisms for lengthening, or augmenting, saccades over time.

-Naturally, neuromuscular fatigue only results in shortening of saccades, so may be unique.

-* Behavioral difference between shortenning and lengthening of saccades.

-* Structural differences

-The population response of Purkinje cells in the cerebellum seems to encode or influence the duration of normal and gain-increased saccades, but not gain-decreased saccades[@Catz2008].

-Inward and Outward or lengthening and shortening adaptation, or backward and forward adaptation may involve different mechanisms, and have different purposes. (eg. fatigue).
-See @Catz2008, @Golla2008,
-@Hernandez2008!, @Kojima2004!, @Panouillères2009!, @Panouillères2012,
-@Zimmermann2009!,

-@Golla2008 tested controls and patients with cerebellar damage on a saccadic adaptation task involving both augmented and shortened saccades.
-The controls, and patients with an intact oculomotor vermis adapted to the augmentation by increasing saccade durration, but not peak velocity.
-They adapted to inward adaptation, or reduction, by both parameters.
-In contrast, patients with damage to the oculomotor vermis

 ##### Cerebellar Vermis and lateral structures

 The cerebellar vermis, and more specifically, the vermal lobuli VI and